1xn/cupper-hugo-theme/exampleSite/content/post/github-tips.md

 ---
-title: "Github commands tip sheet"
+title: "Github command-line tips"
 date: 2020-05-12T15:36:09-06:00
-tags: [unix, tips, command line]
+tags: [unix, tips, command line, git]
 ---

-Every now and then I come up with a command or little script that makes my work at the computer easier and more enjoyable.
-I try to keep up with a list of these useful commands or snippets.
+Here is a little `git` guide for the command-line.
+These are the most used commands in my case, im sure there are many more so if I learn anything new it will be added here.

-I'll be updating this page.
+### The Basics

 ## Initialize new github repository
 {{< cmd >}}